-Surgery will also be done to form a connection between the two parts of the aortic arch.
+Surgery will also be done to form a connection between the 2 parts of the aortic arch.
 Any hole in the heart between the ventricles will also be closed.
 The ductus arteriosus is then closed.

 Lifelong monitoring by a doctor who treats the heart will also be needed.

 There are no known guidelines to prevent IAA.